 All right, let’s dive into details!

-Jessica’s style is minimal with a lot of black and white, but she mixed them both with light pink, therefore all of those colours play a big role in her brand identity.
+Jessica’s style is minimal with a lot of black and white.
+But she mixed them both with light pink, thus all those colours play a big role in her brand identity.

 Minimalistic, Feminine, Elegant, Edgy, Friendly, Confident, Strong, Empowering, Respectful, Loving

 BRAND IDENTITY DESIGN: